-The U.S. Bureau of Labor Statistics reports that employment of social and human service assistants is expected to grow by nearly 22 percent through 2022.
-Job prospects are expected to be good, particularly for applicants with appropriate postsecondary education.
-According to the California Occupational Guides, human service workers with postsecondary education should find excellent job opportunities through 2022.
-In Sonoma County, there is projected to be a 11% increase in employment of substance abuse counselors in the 10-year period ending in 2020.
+The U.S. Bureau of Labor Statistics reports that employment of social and human service assistants is expected to grow by nearly 13 percent through 2028.
+Job prospects are expected to be good, particularly for applicants with appropriate post secondary education.
+According to the California Occupational Guides, the number of social and human service assistants is expected to grow faster than average growth rate for all occupations.
+Jobs for social and human service assistants are expected to increase by 16.0 percent, or 6,700 jobs between 2016 and 2026.
+In Sonoma County, there is projected to be a 9.5 percent increase in employment of substance abuse counselors in the 10-year period ending in 2026.

-It should also be noted that the State Chancellors Office has given our Human Services program a bronze rating because our human service graduates attained one or more of the following thresholds for economic mobility.
+In 2018, the State Chancellors Office gave the SRJC Human Services program a bronze rating because of our human service graduates attained one or more of the following thresholds for economic mobility.

 - 1. An increase in earnings by 50% or more - 2.
-Attainment of the regional living wage by 70% or more - 3.
+Attainment of the regional living wage by 70% ore more - 3.
 90% or more are employed in a job similar to their field of study

-For SRJC Human Servies graduates, 100% of students are employed in a job similar to their field of study.
+Alcohol and Controlled Substances: 100% of SRJC students are employed in a job similar of study.